rustyb/dt106ers.com_jekyll/_posts/2011-12-03-news-roundup-technology-technology-and-data.md

 **There are a couple of speakers including the very engaging and entertaining Conor Skehan of DIT.[ MORE DETAILS][8]

 **[15 December 2.30PM Dublinked Technical Workshop John Hume Building, NUIM.][9]**
-To explore & discuss the various technology issues that underpin a data sharing platform including interoperability, architectures, semantic web, search engines and real-time data streaming.
-The main aim of the workshop is to draw up a roadmap that sets out the technology topics, challenges & priorities that are relevant to the successful operation of this Dublinked initiative.[ MORE DETAILS][9]
+To explore &amp; discuss the various technology issues that underpin a data sharing platform including interoperability, architectures, semantic web, search engines and real-time data streaming.
+The main aim of the workshop is to draw up a roadmap that sets out the technology topics, challenges &amp; priorities that are relevant to the successful operation of this Dublinked initiative.[ MORE DETAILS][9]

 ## Dublin City Council